designeng/dictionary-quiz/README.md

 https://dictionary-quiz.herokuapp.com

 ###Development
 + Client built on the top of React.js.
 React-router used for routing between different 'pages'.
+(I used `coffeescript` for client modules for the reason the React `.jsx` should be compiled anyway.)

 + Server api: Express.js 4, Sequelize ORM 3v, Sqlite3, session storage: [session-file-store](https://github.com/valery-barysok/session-file-store).